serious-angel/edit-weechat/README.md

 ```

 In case you want to run editor externally without blocking weechat (since
-blocking weechat can break things), you can configure the plugin like this:
+blocking weechat can break things), you can configure the script like this:

 ```
 /set plugins.var.python.edit.editor "gvim -f"